-8. Teams involved in the organisation of meetings or activities at the University, including Timetabling, Estates and Academic Heads, have a duty to familiarise themselves with this policy.
-All meetings at the University involving external participants or speakers whether internally organised or facilitated commercially are sponsored by a member of academic, professional or commercial staff or by the Students' Union.
+9. Staff and students involved in the organisation of meetings or activities at the University have a duty to familiarise themselves with this policy.
+All meetings at the University involving external participants or speakers whether internally organised or facilitated commercially are sponsored by a member of academic, professional or commercial staff or by a registered student.
 That sponsor is responsible for ensuring the compliance of the meeting in so far as is reasonably foreseeable with this policy and the University's other policies (including amongst others those in respect of the Code of Conduct and Health and Safety).

-- Timetabling and Estates involved in the booking and facilitation of space for meetings or activities have a duty to identify meetings or activities likely to be controversial within the definition set out in this Code. - 10.
-Normally, meetings and activities involving external speakers or participants should be booked at least two weeks in advance of the date on which they are arranged. - 11.
+- 10. All those involved in the booking and facilitation of space for meetings or activities have a duty to identify meetings or activities likely to be controversial within the definition set out in this Code. - 11.
+Normally, meetings and activities involving external speakers or participants should be booked at least two weeks in advance of the date on which they are arranged. - 12.
 Organisers and/or sponsors must provide the Timetabling Department with a brief description of the topic of the meeting or activity.
-This must include details of any external speaker(s) or other external participant(s) attending. - 12.
+This must include details of any external speaker(s) or other external participant(s) attending. - 13.
 It is the duty of the sponsor to identify to the timetabling team a meeting or activity which may be controversial (in that it meets the criteria above).
-Failure on the part of the sponsor to identify a meeting which later turns out to be controversial may lead to sanction (e.g. future bookings may refused or there may be recourse to the staff or Student Disciplinary Procedures). - 13.
-The timetabling team will scrutinize bookings likely to fall within the scope of this procedure and identify any which might meet the criteria above. - 14.
-The timetabling team will escalate any meeting or activity identified as falling within the scope of policy to the Deputy Vice Chancellor for consideration for evaluation.
-The Deputy Vice Chancellor may take such advice internally and externally as is necessary to their evaluation. - 15.
-Having evaluated the meeting or activity, the Deputy Vice Chancellor may decide that the meeting or event: - a. may proceed as planned; - b. may proceed as planned if additional assurance in relation to any or all of the criteria above is provided by the organiser or sponsor; - c. may proceed subject to certain adjustments being made or conditions being met (these may include, but are not limited to, variations in format, requirements to address perceived imbalance, the imposition of stewards or a requirement on the organisers to provide stewards, variation of location and time, restrictions on publicity, restrictions on numbers attending and refusal to allow the meeting to be open to the public); or - d. may not proceed.
+Failure on the part of the sponsor to identify a meeting which later turns out to be controversial may lead to sanction (e.g. future bookings may refused or there may be recourse to the staff or Student Disciplinary Procedures). - 14.
+The timetabling team will scrutinise bookings likely to fall within the scope of this procedure and identify any which might meet the criteria above. - 15.
+The timetabling team will escalate any meeting or activity identified as falling within the scope of policy to the Deputy Vice-Channcellor for consideration for evaluation.
+The Deputy Vice-Channcellor may take such advice internally and externally as is necessary to their evaluation. - 16.
+Having evaluated the meeting or activity, the Deputy Vice-Channcellor may decide that the meeting or event: - a. may proceed as planned; - b. may proceed as planned if additional assurance in relation to any or all of the criteria above is provided by the organiser or sponsor; - c. may proceed subject to certain adjustments being made or conditions being met (these may include, but are not limited to, variations in format, requirements to address perceived imbalance, the imposition of stewards or a requirement on the organisers to provide stewards, variation of location and time, restrictions on publicity, restrictions on numbers attending and refusal to allow the meeting to be open to the public); or - d. may not proceed.